dojo/docs/dojox/data/AppStore.rst

 Introduction
 ============

-The dojox.data.AppStore is data store implementation of the ATOM Publishing Protocol (APP).
+The dojox.data.AppStore is an data store implementation of the ATOM Publishing Protocol (APP).
 It makes use of the dojox.atom subproject for handling ATOM feeds and entries.

 ===========
 Limitations